Help Reduce the Risk of Bloodstream Infections

 Bacterial transfer rate comparison of needlefree connectors

-Our Clave Neutron™ neutral displacement connector is the only device FDA-cleared to prevent the four known causes of displacement associated with needlefree connectors.
-These causes are connection or disconnection of a luer, syringe plunger compression, patient vascular pressure changes (i.e., coughing or sneezing), and IV solution container run-dry which may cause multiple forms of reflux into a catheter.16 The Clave Neutron utilizes ICU Medical’s Clave needlefree connector technology, and has been shown to help reduce catheter occlusions by 50%.17
+Our Clave Neutron needlefree neutral displacement connector is designed to prevent fluid displacement resulting from the four known causes of displacement associated with needlefree connectors: connection or disconnection of a luer, syringe plunger compression, patient vascular pressure changes (e.g., coughing or sneezing), and IV solution container run-dry, which may cause multiple forms of reflux into a catheter.15 The Clave Neutron utilizes ICU Medical’s Clave needlefree connector technology, and has been shown to help reduce catheter occlusions by 50%.16

 Warning: Clave connectors may be incompatible with some male-luer connectors including prefilled glass syringes.
 To avoid damage to the Clave or syringes or male luers which may result in delays of medication administration and possible serious adverse events, users should confirm mating luers or syringes have an internal diameter range of 0.062” to 0.110”.
 Check the internal diameter of the male-luer connector of the mating syringe prior to using it to access the Clave.
 Products outside of these dimensional tolerances should not be used.